Last updated on September 7th, 2019 at 08:03 pm

 LegalZoom and Rocket Lawyer have different degrees of customization.

 Purchased LegalZoom forms are downloadable in Microsoft Word format.

 They also include systematic instructions and explanations of the law governing using each form.
 All forms are editable with notes denoting which customizations it will need.

 These editable forms let you cut out sections not applying to your company, and if needed, LegalZoom has forms specific to your state for meeting certain state requirements.

 Of the two online legal services, Rocket Lawyer has superior options for customization.
 Their online interface is easy to use, with a question and answer based system for form completion.

 Each question has pop-up help instructions if you get stuck on a question you don’t know how to answer.
 Forms have a state-specific automatic modification, helping you conform to the legal requirements of your state.

 Both companies have e-sign capabilities on customizable forms and print and sharing features.
-Forms are archived in your subscription account for one year, allowing you to edit then reuse your documents.
+You can archive forms in your subscription account for one year, allowing you to edit then reuse your documents.

 Forms come in downloadable in Microsoft Word format allowing editing and reusing later.
-Each Microsoft Word form has checklists noting the steps needed for making the form legal.
+Each Microsoft Word form has checklists noting the steps needed for making the legal form.

 When looking at online legal service companies, you won’t find a full customer support option.